-Defined Benefit Program
+If you choose the Defined Benefit Program

-If you choose to be a member of the Defined Benefit Program, your retirement benefit calculation uses the same components as a member who works full time:
+As a Defined Benefit Program member, your retirement benefit calculation would use the same components as a member who works full time:

-service credit x age factor x final compensation = your retirement benefit
+service credit × age factor × final compensation = your retirement benefit

 Your final compensation and service credit depend partly on the amount you would have earned if you were working full time in your position.
-The amount of hours required to complete a full-time contract is called the full-time equivalent.
+The number of hours required to complete a full-time contract is called the full-time equivalent.
 The amount of annual compensation for the full-time equivalent is called the annualized pay rate.